 Several key aspects of your Rally have to be prepared well in advance.
 Special guest speakers will need to fit the Rally into their schedules.
-Signs and literature need to be ordered.
+Signs need to be ordered or made by hand.
 Hunting down a stage and sound system may take some days.

 Recruiting speakers for your Rally